Making pans easier to use

 Making the oven easier to use

 Having trouble turning on hob burners or the oven?
-You can increase your leverage with a gadget called a contour or tap turner.
+You can increase your leverage with a gadget called a contour turner or knob turner.
 A typical design has a T-shaped handle and the base is either fitter with soft mouldable rubber or retractable pins that mould to the shape of the knob or tap you want to turn.
 They can also be used on screw-top bottles.

 Making the sink easier to use